mearjunsingh/online-blood-bank/readme.md

     ```bash
     python manage.py createsuperuser
     ```
-    But this is uncomfortable because this project requires a lot of imformation.
+    But this is uncomfortable because this project requires a lot of information.
 To solve this problem, this project automatically promotes the **FIRST USER** as **SUPERUSER**.
-Also by default, admin is **not** listed as donor.
+Also by default, admin is **NOT** listed as donor.

     *SKIP THIS STEP, RUN THE SERVER (AS MENTIONED IN STEP 8) AND REGISTER FROM THE BROWSER ITSELF*
 ---